Modal Verification Patterns for Systems Software: Background on Modal Logics for Programs, and Low-Level Systems Software

-\paragraph{Hybrid Logic} Hybrid logics~\cite{blackburn1995hybrid,goranko1996hierarchies,gargov1993modal,areces2001hybrid,brauner2010hybrid} are a class of modal logics that add two primary new concepts to a logic.
-Nominals $\l \in \textsf{Loc}$ uniquely identify points in a model (e.g., a particular state), so there is exactly one point in the model where a nominal $\loc$ is true.
-Satisfaction operators are modal operators indexed by nominals, which enable claims about the truth of another proposition at some arbitrary point in the model identified by a nominal.
-Traditionally $@_l\varphi$ asserts that $\varphi$ is true in the state identified by $l$.
-Conceptually, given our context, we might like $l$ to indicate truth in a particular data structure $l$.
+\emph{Dynamic logic}~\cite{pratt1976semantical}, a (multi)modal logic variant of weakest preconditions~\cite{dijkstra-75,hahnle2022dijkstra,ahrendt2025many} which works with modalities of the form $[p](P)$, which states that \emph{in the current program state}, \emph{if} program $p$ is run then afterwards $P$ will hold (modulo non-termination). \paragraph{Hybrid Logic} Hybrid logics~\cite{blackburn1995hybrid,goranko1996hierarchies,gargov1993modal,areces2001hybrid,brauner2010hybrid} are a class of modal logics that add two primary new concepts to a logic.
+Nominals $\ell \in \textsf{Loc}$ uniquely identify points in a model (e.g., a particular state in the state space the logic is used to reason about), so there is exactly one point in the model where a nominal $\loc$ (as a formula) is true.
+Satisfaction operators are modal operators indexed by nominals, which enable claims about the truth of another proposition at the point in the model identified by a chosen nominal.
+Traditionally $@_{\ell}\varphi$ asserts that $\varphi$ is true in the state identified by $\ell$.
+Conceptually, given our context, we might like $l$ to indicate truth in a particular data structure $\ell$.
 However, most prior work on hybrid logics works in classical logics rather than a substructural setting like separation logic.
-Newer work surveyed here adapts this idea to deal with different structures specified in separation logic.

-\paragraph{Nominalization} Some classes of assertions benefit specifically from \emph{naming} the explicit conditions where they are true (as opposed to simply requiring them to be true \emph{somewhere} or \emph{everywhere} as in the most classic modal operators).
+Newer work~\cite{tejthesis,perennialgit,tejperennial19,larsnextgen25,fsl,fsl++,derekrustbelt20,kuru2025modalabstractionsvirtualizingmemory,amalreal2024}:w surveyed here adapts this idea to deal with different structures specified in separation logic. \paragraph{Nominalization} Some classes of assertions benefit specifically from \emph{naming} the explicit conditions where they are true (as opposed to simply requiring them to be true \emph{somewhere} or \emph{everywhere} as in the most classic modal operators).
 Because these named conditions strongly resemble the nominals of hybrid logic, we refer to the general idea of naming circumstances explicitly as \emph{nominalization}, even though not all of the examples we discuss are actually hybrid logics.